HaroldLeo/elm-tree-hole/README.md

 ## Reference
 I used [JSON server](https://github.com/typicode/json-server) for the backend part of the project for now.
+In addition,

+## Update
+19/06/05: Added comment functionality and upvote/functionality.
+Also updated the styling.

 ## Future Improvement
-Definitely will update the styling and more functionalities such as comment and upvote/downvote.
+Definitely will update the styling and more functionalities.
 Stay tune...

 ##### (I do not plan to deploy the website until I learn more about the backend part of the web development.)